The Lone Wolf and His Lady

-The Lone Wolf and His Lady (1949) is the 15th and final Lone Wolf film produced by Columbia Pictures, directed by John Hoffman and written by Edward Dein and Michael Stuart Boylan.
+The Lone Wolf and His Lady is a 1949 American mystery film directed by John Hoffman and starring Ron Randell, June Vincent and Alan Mowbray.
+It is the 15th and final Lone Wolf film produced by Columbia Pictures, and was written by Edward Dein and Michael Stuart Boylan.

 The Lone Wolf and His Lady features Ron Randell in his first and only appearance as the former jewel thief turned private detective, the Lone Wolf.
 (He had played Bulldog Drummond twice.)

 Plot

 The much-valued Tahara diamond is looted during its opening showcase.
-A suspicious Inspector Crane (William Frawley) suspects reformed jewel thief and current private detective Michael Lanyard (Ron Randell), alias "the Lone Wolf", to be the perpetrator and promptly arrests him.
-In actuality, the true masterminds are Steve Taylor (Robert H. Barrat) and Joe Brewster (Philip van Zandt).
+A suspicious Inspector Crane suspects reformed jewel thief and current private detective Michael Lanyard, alias the "Lone Wolf," to be the perpetrator and promptly arrests him.
+In actuality, the true masterminds are Steve Taylor and Joe Brewster.

-An eagle-eyed Jamison (Alan Mowbray), Lanyard's butler, spots the two criminals' hideout.
-It is revealed that they are involved with precious stone cutter Myriber Van Groot (Steven Geray).
-Nearby news anchor Grace Duffy (June Vincent) decides to join Jamison and the Lone Wolf, who has evaded capture, in storming the jewel thieves' hiding spot.
+An eagle-eyed Jamison, Lanyard's butler, spots the two criminals' hideout.
+It is revealed that they are involved with precious stone cutter Myriber Van Groot.
+Nearby news anchor Grace Duffy decides to join Jamison and the Lone Wolf, who has evaded capture, in storming the jewel thieves' hiding spot.
 Taylor and Brewster are handcuffed but in the middle of the scuffle, the Tahara is accidentally flung out of the window.
 Upon retrieval by Duffy, the jewel is found to be a fake.
 Lanyard deduces that Van Groot took away the real diamond and has the police capture him.